On unipotent and nilpotent pieces for classical groups: Combinatorial definition of unipotent and nilpotent pieces

-\qquad (b) {\em each set $\Sigma_{\tilde{\rc}}^p$ is a piece defined in \cite{Lu4} (see \ref{ssec-map} (b)).}\\[10pt] The definition of unipotent pieces using closure relations is first considered by Spaltenstein and (a) for $\cU_G$ is shown in \cite{Spal}.
-For completeness, we include here a different proof which applies for both unipotent and nilpotent pieces.
+(b) {\em each set $\Sigma_{\tilde{\rc}}^{p,G}$ (resp. $\Sigma_{\tilde{\rc}}^{2,\Lg}$), ${\tilde{\rc}\in\Omega_G^1}$, is a unipotent (resp. nilpotent) piece defined in \cite{Lu4}.}\\[10pt] In view of the properties of unipotent (resp. nilpotent) pieces proved by Lusztig (resp. and the author) \cite{Lu4}, (b) implies that each set $\Sigma_{\tilde{\rc}}^{p,G}$ (resp. $\Sigma_{\tilde{\rc}}^{2,\Lg}$) is smooth and that the number of $\tF_{p^s}$-rational points in such a set (called an MS-piece by Lusztig in unipotent case) is a polynomial in $p^s$ with integer coefficients independent of $p,s$ (in unipotent case this is the statement 6.8 (a) of \cite{Lu7} for classical groups).
+The definition of unipotent pieces using closure relations is first considered by Spaltenstein and (a) for $\cU_G$ is shown in \cite{Spal}.
+For completeness, we include here a different proof of (a) which applies for both $\cU_G$ and $\cN_\Lg$.